Vman45/tall-tale-magick/README.md

 mask -- mask number to use
 blur -- amount of blur

-Now go into the 'images' folder and use the example:
+Now use the example and go into the 'images' folder to see the results.
 $ bash ./moveToClips.sh mask:2 blur:2.0 (drag and drop image)

 Note: It is also possible to use your own images.